michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 ## 1.2 Importing and Wrangling Data

 The data I will be using is the famous Ames, Ohio housing dataset.
-This data is made of 79 variables about housing sales in Ames, Ohio taken from the county assessor's office (more can be found out from [this paper on the origins of the dataset](http://jse.amstat.org/v19n3/decock.pdf)).
-The variables range from square feet, to number of rooms, all the way to how big the bathrooms and garages are--even how many chimneys are available.
+This data is made of 80 variables about housing sales in Ames, Ohio from 2006-2010, taken from the county assessor's office (more can be found out from [this paper on the origins of the dataset](http://jse.amstat.org/v19n3/decock.pdf)).
+The variables range from living area, to number of rooms, all the way to how big the bathrooms and garages are, to the quality and condition of the house.
+It even includes how many chimneys are available.
 It is similar to other data sets used by large companies like Zillow.
 It is available from [Kaggle](https://www.kaggle.com/).

 First, let's import the libraries we will need:
 ```